Learn how to make DIY custom stickers for your crochet business following this super easy beginner sticker tutorial.

 This post may contain affiliate links meaning I may receive a small commission from purchases made.

-In this tutorial, I am going to show you how I designed stickers using Canva Pro, Procreate on my Ipad, a printer, and my Cricut.
+In this tutorial, I am going to show you how I designed stickers using Canva Pro, Procreate on my Ipad, a printer, and a Cricut machine.
 I will link the exact materials I use throughout this post.
+Spoiler alert, no scissors required!

 This is the best solution for those shops who are getting steady sales and want to spice up their packaging, include a cute, branded, freebie with their customer’s order, or start selling stickers in your Etsy shop alongside your crochet makes.

 First, you need to design your stickers.
-I did this on Canva and on my iPad in the procreate app.
+I did this on Canva ( using a pro account) and on my iPad in the Procreate app.

 The reason I am emphasizing Canva PRO and not the free version is because you need your designs to have a transparent background and that feature is available to pro accounts.

-If you don’t have Canva Pro though, there are some free background remover tools out there, just do a little research and I’m sure you can find something.
+If you don’t have Canva Pro, there are some free background remover tools out there.
+Do a little research and I’m sure you can find something.

 Start by selecting your canvas size.
 I chose the Instagram square size.

-Then search for an image on Canva, writing your word, uploading your logo, whatever it is you want to make a sticker for.
+Then add your design by searching for an image on Canva, writing your text, uploading your logo, or whatever it is you want to use to make your sticker.

 I searched for Llama and found one I liked right at the top.
-The color options for this image can not be customized, but if the image you choose can be, be sure to school the colors you like best.
+The color options for this graphic can not be customized, but if the graphic you choose can be, be sure to choose the colors you like best.

 Add a new layer and move it UNDER your image layer.
 Now you can draw a white outline around your image.
 Be sure to fill it in completely so you don’t confuse your Cricut and get weird cuts.